code-infokalpa/SF_FieldHistoryTracker/README.md

 ## This application is a highly scalable field history tracking solution that supports efficient data loading.
 It utilizes big objects to store field tracking history records.
 With this application, you have the flexibility to track an unlimited number of fields across multiple objects.
 Additionally, it provides the capability to track Long Text Area fields as well, offering comprehensive tracking capabilities for a wide range of field types.

+&nbsp;
+&nbsp;
 # Install and use as unmanaged package
 Package URL :  [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5w000005qy5iAAA](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5w000005qy5iAAA)
 Keyphrase for installation: **infokalpa**

-# The execution flow is shown in below diagram.
+# The execution flow
+Below diagram shows execution flow of field history record creation.
+&nbsp;
 <img src="./assets/FieldHistoryTracker_flow_diagram.png" alt="Execution flow of Field History creation" width="500">